GaussianAvatars: Photorealistic Head Avatars with Rigged 3D Gaussians: Limitations and Potential Negative Impacts

 Our approach, based on 3D Gaussian splats, directly captures the radiance field without decoupling material and lighting.
 Hence, relighting the avatar is not feasible within our current approach.
-However, this would be a requirement for use in production pipelines where an avatar would be embedded in a larger scene environment.
 Additionally, we lack control over areas that are not modeled by FLAME such as hair and other accessories.
 Here, we believe that modeling these parts directly would provide an interesting future research avenue; for instance, recent methods show promising result in reconstructing hair \cite{rosu2022neural, wang2023neuwigs}.

+The creation of photorealistic avatars may introduce a wide spectrum of malevolent uses.
+Privacy violations are a significant concern, with potential for unauthorized manipulation of people's likeness.
+Moreover the creation of deceptive content, like deepfake videos, can lead to misinformation, defamation and harm to reputations.
+Identity theft is an additional risk, as avatars may be exploited for impersonation and fraudulent activities.
+We strongly condemn unauthorized and malevolent uses of this technology, emphasizing the need for ethical considerations in all applications utilizing our method.